- Makita and Milwaukee: What’s the difference?

 Does Makita make combo kits?

-Like Milwaukee, Makita also manufactures a diverse range of combo kits, both corded and cordless, which include tools for all your needs.
+Like Milwaukee, Makita manufactures a diverse range of combo kits, both corded and cordless, which include tools for all your needs.

-These range from drills to battery packs, and just like Milwaukee, they also work out cheaper than purchasing your tools individually.
+These range from drills to battery packs, and just like Milwaukee, they work out cheaper than purchasing your tools individually.

 It really depends.